Program: Physical Therapy, D.P.T.

 Meeting the above criteria does not guarantee acceptance into the DPT program.

 The DPT program begins in the Fall semester.
 The initial filing period to the University and the Physical Therapist Centralized Application Service (PTCAS) is the previous Fall.
 The deadline for submitting the supplementary application to the PTCAS for the Doctor of Physical Therapy program is October 1.
-Applicants are notified by the end of November.

-C. Prerequisite Courses
+D. Prerequisite Courses

 The following courses or approved substitutions (taken at CSUN or another regionally accredited college or university) must be successfully completed prior to enrollment in classes: